leowilkin/python-pizza/README.md

   - [X] Add ingredient stock
 - [X] Check previous orders
   - [X] Update status of completed orders

-## Contributing
-All contributions are very welcome!
-Feel free to make a PR, and be descriptive in what you've added/changed!

 ## License
 This work is under the MIT licence.
 Leo Wilkin 2024